niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 When an operation fails:

-1. Confirm that the correct Resource is selected.
+1. Confirm that the correct Resource is being targeted.
 2. Confirm that the Resource still exists in the Project.
 3. Confirm that the requested values are valid.
 4. Check the operation's validation/error result.